-Regulation: 8.29 Authority: Transfer between full-time and part-time study Delegated to: At School/Institute level by the Director of Graduate Studies, on the advice of the primary supervisor Process: Following a request made by the student that is supported by the primary supervisor, and taking account of any limitations resulting from any studentship, as applicable.
+Regulation: 8.30 Authority: Transfer between full-time and part-time study Delegated to: At School/Institute level by the Director of Graduate Studies, on the advice of the primary supervisor Process: Following a request made by the student that is supported by the primary supervisor, and taking account of any limitations resulting from any studentship, as applicable.

-Regulation: 8.30 Authority: Transfer to 'writing up' status Delegated to: Deputy Dean (PGR) on the advice of the Director of Graduate Studies.
+Regulation: 8.31 & 8.35 Authority: Transfer to 'writing up' status Delegated to: Deputy Dean for Research (PGR) on the advice of the Director of Graduate Studies.
 The primary supervisor confirms that the student is expected to complete within one year.
 Process: By sign off of the request using the appropriate form.

-Regulation: 8.37 Authority: Interruption of a research studies programme for up to two years, or a maximum period prescribed by the terms of any studentship.
+Regulation: 8.38 Authority: Interruption of a research studies programme for up to two years, or a maximum period prescribed by the terms of any studentship.
 Delegated to: Research Degrees Programmes and Examination Board Process: Sign off of the request using the appropriate form and its submission to the Research Degrees Office.

-Regulation: 8.37 Authority: Interruption for a longer period than 2 years.
+Regulation: 8.38 Authority: Interruption for a longer period than 2 years.
 Delegated to: Secretary to Council and Academic Registrar Process: Submission of written request co-ordinated through the Research Degrees Office, and approved by the Research Degrees Programmes and Examination Board

-Regulation: 8.50 Authority: Permission to submit either before the minimum registration period, or after the maximum registration period, or to extend the writing up period.
+Regulation: 8.42 & 8.52 Authority: Permission to submit either before the minimum registration period, or after the maximum registration period, or to extend the writing up period and/or period of registration.
 Delegated to: Research Degrees Programmes and Examination Board Process: Sign off of the request using the appropriate form and its submission to the Research Degrees Office.